Jaysparrr/MakeTimelines-w-Matplotlib/README.md

                   - The heading **Axvline** starts the vertical conversion
              - Data from w3schools
 <!--
-SECRET SECTION (for those of you who opened)
+SECRET SECTION (for those of you who opened this txt file) -->
--->
 <!--
                       gG88Pp